-A Miner Detail’s Eric Beasley won a Public Information Act dispute with the City of Brunswick over unreasonable fees.
+A Miner Detail’s Eric Beasley won a Public Information Act dispute over unreasonable fees with the City of Brunswick.

 The ruling from the PIACB includes language beneficial for government transparency advocates: